def31i/PIN-time-estimate/README.md

 This project is for **educational and research purposes only**.
 It does not target real systems and should never be used for unauthorized access.

-My simulation of a PIN cracker (PURELY EDUCATIONAL!)
-This program checks approximately how long a threat actor would take to crack a digit password and also returns the number of attempts made.
+This program estimates how long a threat actor might take to brute force a numeric password and tracks the number of attempts required.
-A solution to such an attack would be the use of Multi-factor authentication where a threat actor would have to bypass multiple layers of security to gain access rather than just one.
-It also highlights the importance of using strong multi character based passwords.
+Purpose:
+-Demonstrates the risks of weak passwords.
+-Highlights the importance of Multi-Factor Authentication (MFA) as a security measure.
+-Emphasizes why strong, multi-character passwords are more secure than short numeric ones.

+Note again:
+-This is a local simulation only and does not interact with real systems.
+-The project is designed to raise cybersecurity awareness and is not a hacking tool.